 Max Gort-Barten was a German-born entrepreneur who found himself in England - and therefore signed up to the British army - just as the second World War broke out.
 When the war was over he bought a small factory in Camberwell in the absolute certainty that he would utilise his engineering skills and creativity to manufacture products.
 He had several early ideas, including the Dual-Light electric fire from which Dualit took its name, but it was a patented toaster that caught people's attention.

-An astute businessman, Max decided not to compete head to head with other
+An astute businessman, Max decided not to compete head to head

 emerging consumer brands but instead focused on the commercial market.
 He designed and engineered a six-slice toaster with a built-in timer (the first of its kind) in 1952, which bears a striking resemblance to today's Vario toaster.
 The company grew slowly over the next 20 years, gradually improving and extending its range of commercial toasters and adding other related products.